spco/git-short-course/_episodes/02-setup.md

 >
 > Researchers with an @le.ac.uk email address can access certain benefits
 > unavailable with a non-academic address.
 I suggest you use your @le.ac.uk
-> address here, unless you are already a heavy GitHub/BitBucket user.
+> address here, unless you are already a heavy GitHub/BitBucket user under
+> a different email address.
 {: .callout}

 > ## Line Endings